U.S. Department of Commerce Appoints Four New Members to NAIAC, Supported by NIST

 U.S. Department of Commerce Secretary Gina Raimondo recently announced the appointment of four new members to the National Artificial Intelligence Advisory Committee (NAIAC), a key body advising the President and the White House on critical matters related to artificial intelligence (AI).
 These experts will provide guidance on U.S. AI competitiveness, the state of AI science, and workforce issues related to the AI sector.

-“Empowering our nation’s top talent in AI across academia, industry, non-profits, and civil society is fundamental to the responsible development and deployment of this generation-defining technology,” said Secretary Raimondo in a statement.
+Secretary Raimondo emphasized the importance of collaboration in shaping the nation’s AI future.
+“Empowering our nation’s top talent in AI across academia, industry, non-profits, and civil society is fundamental to the responsible development and deployment of this generation-defining technology,” she said.
 “These new committee members represent some of the best in their field, and I am confident they will play an important part in helping NAIAC meet its mission to provide the expertise and guidance necessary to maintain U.S. global leadership on AI.”

-The appointment of these four experts comes after the first 27 members were appointed in 2022 following the passage of the National AI Initiative Act of 2020.
-Members of the NAIAC serve three-year terms, with the possibility of reappointment for a second term at the discretion of the Secretary of Commerce.
+The four new NAIAC members bring experience from government, academia, and the private sector.
+They join 27 other experts appointed in 2022 following the National AI Initiative Act of 2020.
+Members serve three-year terms, with the possibility of reappointment at the Secretary’s discretion.

-• Aneesh Chopra, Chief Strategy Officer of Arcadia and the first U.S. Chief Technology Officer, has a long history in technology policy, having also served as Virginia’s Secretary of Technology.
+• Aneesh Chopra, Chief Strategy Officer of Arcadia and the first U.S. Chief Technology Officer, has a long history in technology policy.
+He previously served as Virginia’s Secretary of Technology, where he championed digital innovation and data transparency.

-• Christopher Howard, Executive Vice President and Chief Operating Officer at Arizona State University (ASU), is a distinguished graduate of the U.S. Air Force Academy and a Rhodes Scholar who earned a doctorate in politics from Oxford University and an MBA from Harvard Business School.
+• Christopher Howard, Executive Vice President and Chief Operating Officer at Arizona State University (ASU), is a Rhodes Scholar and a graduate of the U.S. Air Force Academy.
+He holds a doctorate in politics from Oxford University and an MBA from Harvard Business School.

-• Angie Cooper, Executive Vice President of Heartland Forward, brings extensive experience in public policy, having worked in domestic and international government affairs for Walmart Stores, Inc., where she most recently served as Senior Director of Global Public Policy.
+• Angie Cooper, Executive Vice President of Heartland Forward, brings extensive experience in public policy and economic development.
+Before joining Heartland Forward, she served as Senior Director of Global Public Policy for Walmart, overseeing both domestic and international government affairs.

-• Beth Cobert, former President of the Markle Foundation, has significant leadership experience in government, having served as Acting Director of the Office of Personnel Management (OPM) and Deputy Director for Management at the Office of Management and Budget (OMB).
+• Beth Cobert, former President of the Markle Foundation, has deep expertise in government leadership and workforce policy.
+She previously served as Acting Director of the Office of Personnel Management (OPM) and as Deputy Director for Management at the Office of Management and Budget (OMB).

 Need Help?

-If you’re wondering how AI regulations could impact you in this ever changing landscape, don’t hesitate to reach out to BABL AI.
-Their team of Audit Experts is ready to offer valuable insight while answering any questions or concerns you may have.
+You might be wondering how AI regulations could impact you in this ever changing landscape.
+Therefore, don’t hesitate to reach out to BABL AI.
+Hence, their team of Audit Experts is ready to offer valuable insight while answering any questions or concerns.

 Subscribe to our Newsletter